 Uplift Legal Funding specializes in FELA lawsuit loans.
 Where most other funding companies focus on car accidents, we’d rather fund FELA claims every day of the week.

 Because Federal Employers Liability Act (FELA) lawsuits are our specialty, we regularly approve FELA cases for lawsuit loans within 24 hours.
 We exclusively offer simple, non-compounding rates on FELA lawsuits.

 No one wants to be injured on the job.
 Not only could you lose time from work, but you may suffer an injury that could last for months, years, or even permanently.
-Even if the injury is serious enough to warrant a lawsuit, those suits can take years to resolve.
+Injury lawsuits in general can take years to resolve.
 Depending on your injuries, it can be tough to hold out for a fair settlement.
 Uplift’s FELA lawsuit funding empowers plaintiffs to fight for a fair settlement.

 Each funding company has its own case types that it prefers.
 Some are better at underwriting pharmaceutical cases, others better at auto accidents.
 We have underwriters who specialize in FELA cases.
 Often, we can review these cases more quickly than other lawsuit funding companies.

 Because of the lax standard of liability, FELA lawsuit loans should involve low rates and fees.
 Every funding company will tell you that the risk of the case determines the interest rate — FELA lawsuits are very low risk investments.

 How To Qualify For FELA Lawsuit Loans

 FELA lawsuit loans are extremely easy to get.
 Our application process only takes a few minutes, and we c

 - to be 18 years or older

 - documents showing the extent of your injury, something proving that the railroad was at least partially responsible for the accident, and legal pleadings (we can get these documents from your attorney).